JonasGroeger/jetbrains-ppa/README.md

 This is the inofficial Jetbrains PPA which you can use to get the latest and greatest products from Jetbrains.

-Currently, the following packages are supported and automatically updated using [TravisCI](https://travis-ci.org/JonasGroeger/jetbrains-ppa).
+Currently, the following packages are supported and automatically updated using [GitHub Actions](https://github.com/JonasGroeger/jetbrains-ppa/actions).

 * CLion `clion`
 * DataGrip `datagrip`